-Assumptions were adopted by the Board on the basis of the recommendations made by Cheiron as a result of an experience study presented in September 2014.
-This presentation is incorporated by reference as the rationale to both economic and demographic assumptions.
+Assumptions were adopted by the Board on the basis of the recommendations made by Cheiron as a result of an experience study covering the period October 1, 2008 through September 30, 2013 and presented in September 2014.
+This presentation is incorporated by reference as the rationale to the demographic assumptions.
+The demographic assumptions analyzed were termination, retirement, disability, mortality and merit/longevity salary increases.